efabless/caravel_mpw-one/verilog/dv/caravel/user_proj_example/README.md

 1) IO Ports Test:

-	* Configures the Mega-project lower 8 IO pins as outputs
+	* Configures the user space lower 8 IO pins as outputs
 	* Observes the counter value through the configured pins in the testbench

  2) Logic Analyzer Test 1: